felixalacampagne/account/mysql.md

-After much Googling and cursing I finally got the client side to allow the local infiles; allowLoadLocalInfile=true https://dev.mysql.com/doc/connector-j/en/connector-j-connp-props-security.html
+After much Googling and cursing I finally got the client side to allow the local infiles; allowLoadLocalInfile=true https://dev.mysql.com/doc/connector-j/en/connector-j-connp-props-security.html (Workbench requires 'OPT_LOCAL_INFILE=1' in the connection advanced tab - Why the fork can't it use the same value as the JDBC connection!)

 The LOAD command seemed to work well but the sequence update failed.
 MySql doesn't do sequences, it seems to work like the Access DB does where one column is designated to AUTO_INCREMENT.
 Curiously Spring JPA (whatever)